openstack/nova-specs/specs/rocky/approved/handling-down-cell.rst

    include:

    #. instance_uuid, created_at and project_id from the instance_mapping table.
+   #. status of the instance would be "UNKNOWN" which would be the major
+      indication that the record for this instance is partial.
    #. user_id, flavor, image and availability_zone from the request_spec table.
    #. power_state is set to NOSTATE.
    #. rest of the field keys will be missing.